Mission & Values

 We are firm supporters of British Farmers and want them to protect their way of life now and in the future.
 We always strive to use locally sourced ingredients and are members of FARMA .

-All our of our products can be traced back to the farm.
 We always strive to use locally sourced ingredients if possible but sometimes we may need to go further afield if that ingredient is out of season or unavailable in the UK.
 We will only use ingredients that we are 100% happy with, as to where they have come from and how they have been farmed.
 We are always striving to improve – to buy better quality, with better environmental and animal welfare.

 Most of our ranges are sold loose so there is minimal packaging, just the boxes which they are delivered to store in.